wadedeveloper56/Project-Jarvis-OS-Builder/README.md

 --------------
  ## Basic idea

-Project jarvis is an IDE, c compiler, assembler, disassembler,linker, preprocessor, and pedumper that supports 16, 32, and 64 bit development on a 32 or 64 bit host
+Project jarvis is an IDE, c compiler, assembler, disassembler, linker, preprocessor, and pedumper that supports 16, 32, and 64 bit development on a 32 or 64 bit host

 ****